 Why Discuss Inclusion?

+This article is an account of a professional discussion on inclusion between teachers, SLT, parents and carers.
+It is essential that inclusion is a subject that we discuss regularly.
 Inclusive education is an issue has an impact on every school and every classroom.
 It is an area close to many people’s hearts and can draw out quite strong emotions.
 I chose questions that hopefully, educators could relate to whether they worked in mainstream or special school settings.

 Define Inclusion in 3 Words.